 Forty to 60 gold miners were trapped in a caved-in shaft at the Huanca mine, 480 miles southeast of Lima, said Army Gen. Ronald Rueda Benavidas.

 A military patrol was sent on foot to the mine, Rueda said.
 He had no information on the condition of the miners, since the mine was virtually cut off from outside communication.

 In Nazca, which was hardest hit by the quake, streets were blocked with piles of bricks and adobe from collapsed buildings.
 In two of the city’s neighborhoods, half of the homes _ many of them simple structures of adobe _ were damaged, officials said.

 Terrified residents spent the night in the street.
 Many huddled under blankets in front of their ruined homes.
 Even those whose houses remained intact were afraid to stay inside because of frequent tremors following the main quake.

 Doris Flores and five members of her family sat on chairs dragged from their simple adobe home, the front wall of which had collapsed into rubble at their feet.

 ``We had hardly gotten out when the doorway collapsed,″ Flores said. ``As we were running, the walls from other houses were falling down around us.″

 The quake was centered in the Pacific Ocean about 83 miles west of Nazca, the Peruvian Geophysical Institute said.

 The quake lasted about a minute and was felt in Lima _ where high-tension cables fell across a busy avenue _ and as far away as Tacna, 600 miles southeast of the capital.

 Five people were killed in the mining town of Acari, southeast of Nazca, and four people died and 200 were injured in the small town of Palpa, northwest of Nazca, civil defense spokeswoman Lena Montes said.
-Two others died in Chincha, farther to the north.
+Two others died and 120 were hurt in Chincha, farther to the north.